garethrepton/garethrepton.github.io/_posts/2019-02-02-Fsharp handling the option type.md

 Note: Here we use _ in our pattern match for the `tuple` which denotes that we don't care about that particular value.

 ## Built in helper functions
-`option`s also have their own set of helper functions in the [Option](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/core.option-module-%5Bfsharp%5D) module.
+`option` also has its own set of helper functions in the [Option](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/core.option-module-%5Bfsharp%5D) module.
 These assist in the processing of option types much like the standard list operations a couple of examples are:

 ### `Option.map`
 *applies a function to the option where the value exists:*